Is Your Company Ready for CPQ?

 - New or existing Salesforce implementation: Whether you’re already using Salesforce or you’re considering implementing a CPQ solution as part of a new Salesforce deployment, you’ll need to identify any configuration and customizations that could potentially impact the quoting process.

 - Sandbox available for development: You’ll need a sandbox for development and testing.
 A full sandbox is ideal, but not required.

 A well-implemented CPQ solution can provide invaluable benefits to your organization.
 As you can see, the real work may be in preparing your organization for the change.

+Although this article covered information on how to determine if you’re ready for Salesforce CPQ, you probably still have questions about the platform.
 If you are considering a CPQ solution, give us a call.
-We have a team of certified experts who can be a strategic resource for you, or can just answer questions about getting started in the CPQ space.
+We have a team of certified experts who can be a strategic resource or answer your questions about getting started in the CPQ space.